AGAPE FOR ALL

 PCOC Agape for All is an invitation for us to learn how we can expand our hearts and minds – with new perspectives and relationships.
 For more information, contact Kathy Moore or Patty Ritchie.

 “Give justice to the weak and the fatherless; maintain the right of the afflicted and the destitute,”

-“What’s Cookin'” discussion tables during dinner at Cornerstone on Wednesdays.
-Learn more & sign up!
+“What’s Cookin'” discussion tables will return during dinner at Cornerstone on Wednesdays after Labor Day.

 New PCOC Library Section